jjfr38760/myProject/README.md

 # myProject

-This project is about creating a docker container on RHEL 7.7 to setup and run Tomcat web sever with a sample web application deployed listening on 8080
+This project is about creating a docker container on RHEL 7.7 to setup and run Tomcat web sever with a sample web application deployed listening on port 8080

 Layout
 ======